 Explore these additional resources for tips on what to do before, during, and after a wildfire:

-• Get Prepared is the federal government’s site providing Canadians with information and support for a range of emergencies and natural disasters.
+- Get Prepared is the federal government’s site providing Canadians with information and support for various emergencies and natural disasters.

 How Can Insurance Help Small Businesses Affected by Wildfires?